 Last year we tried to get the driveshaft input, but did not succeed.
 It was a hardware problem, and I got it working, so now you can use it to measure actual distance and speed.
 It's a simple interface, just the number of turns of the driveshaft in a one-second (or fraction of a second, your choice) interval.

-Their race track is bounded not by white lines, but by 4" dryer vent hose piled two-high.
+Their race track is bounded not by white lines, but by 4" dryer vent hose piled two-high (or else by cardboard uprights).
 They are using LIDAR to measure the distance to these sidewalls, but at race speeds you don't have that kind of time.
-You will measure (and memorize) the track boundaries going around slowly.
-You don't need LIDAR, your camera can see how far the walls are by how tall they are in pixels in the image.
+You will measure (and memorize) the track boundaries going around slowly the previous day.
+You don't need LIDAR, your camera can see how far the walls are by how tall they are in image pixels.
 Do this at low speed and get it accurate, then drive from memory, using the camera to correct for drift.
 There will be drift, because the undercarriage of this car is sloppy, and because the floor is slick so any jerks will result in sliding.
 You want to minimize that, but you can look for landmarks and recover.
 TrakSim is being upgraded to give you 4" dryer vent hose for walls and a coefficient of friction so it will slide when you take a curve too fast, so you can get your basic algorithms going in a safe environment.
 It will be different from the real track you have in Portland, and that will be different from the race track in Poland (or wherever), but you can calibrate it on-site in less than an hour -- if your software is well-written.
 You can do that.